CamDavidsonPilon/lifelines/docs/Survival Regression.rst

     aaf = AalenAdditiveFitter(coef_penalizer=1.0, fit_intercept=False)

-An instance of ``AalenAdditiveFitter`` includes a ``fit`` method that performs the inference on the coefficients.
+An instance of :class:`~lifelines.fitters.aalen_additive_fitter.AalenAdditiveFitter` includes a :meth:`~lifelines.fitters.aalen_additive_fitter.AalenAdditiveFitter.fit` method that performs the inference on the coefficients.
 This method accepts a pandas DataFrame: each row is an individual and columns are the covariates and two individual columns: a *duration* column and a boolean *event occurred* column (where event occurred refers to the event of interest - expulsion from government in this case)